kids-first/kf-somatic-workflow/README.md

 # Kids First DRC Somatic Variant Workflow

 This repository contains the Kids First Data Resource Center (DRC) Somatic Variant Workflow, which includes somatic variant (SNV), copy number variation (CNV), and structural variant (SV) calls.
-This workflow takes aligned cram input and performs somatic variant calling using Strelka2, Mutect2, Lancet, and VarDict Java, CNV estimation using ControlFreeC and CNVkit, and SV calls using Manta.
+This workflow takes aligned cram input and performs somatic variant calling using Strelka2, Mutect2, Lancet, and VarDict Java, CNV estimation using ControlFreeC, CNVkit, and GATK, and SV calls using Manta.
 Somatic variant call results are annotated with hotspots, assigned population frequencies using gnomAD AF, calculated gene models using Variant Effect Predictor, then added an additional MAF output using a modified version of MSKCCs vcf2maf.
 See [annotation subworkflow doc](https://github.com/kids-first/kf-somatic-workflow/blob/master/docs/kfdrc_annotation_subworkflow.md) for more details on annotation.